Alyssa Campanella: Miss Teen USA

 In October 2006, Campanella was crowned Miss New Jersey Teen USA 2007 and represented her state at Miss Teen USA 2007, broadcast live from Pasadena, California on August 24, 2007, placing first runner up to eventual winner, Hilary Cruz of Colorado.
-She is currently the highest placing New Jersey teen state titleholder in the Miss Teen USA competition.
+She was the highest placing New Jersey teen state titleholder in the Miss Teen USA competition until UmaSofia Srivastava's win in 2023.
 She is the most successful contestant from New Jersey, as first runner up at Miss Teen USA and later winning Miss USA.

 Miss USA

 Campanella competed in the Miss New Jersey USA pageant twice, placing first runner-up in 2009, losing to Kaity Rodriguez and in the top fifteen in 2010.

 On November 21, 2010, she competed in the Miss California USA pageant and won the title and was crowned by outgoing titleholder Nicole Johnson.
 She was the first Miss Teen USA state delegate to represent California at Miss USA since Shauna Gambill in 1998.

 On June 19, 2011, she won the Miss USA title in Las Vegas, Nevada.
 She is the second redhead (although she is naturally blonde) and the first Miss Teen USA first runner up to win the Miss USA title, as well as the first winner from the West Coast since Shannon Marketic won in 1992 also representing California and the first from the Western region since Brook Lee in 1997 who won representing Hawaii.
 After winning Miss USA, Campanella crowned Miss Teen USA 2006 titleholder Katie Blair as her Miss California USA successor.
 Her sister titleholders were Danielle Doty of Texas and Leila Lopes of Angola.

 In July 2011, Campanella attended the Miss Teen USA 2011 competition in the Bahamas.
 She also traveled to Los Angeles, California to attend the premiere of Captain America: The First Avenger.

 In October 2011, Campanella traveled to Chicago on behalf of the USO for their Star Spangled Banner Salute Gala.
 She also traveled to Boston to promote breast cancer awareness month with Susan G. Komen for the Cure.

 In November 2011, Campanella traveled to the Bahamas to attend the Battle 4 Atlantis Basketball competition with several state titleholders about to compete at Miss USA 2012.
 In December 2011, Campanella traveled to Pensacola, Florida before traveling to Cannes and Monaco for the Five Star Diamond Awards.
 She traveled back to Los Angeles to attend the First Annual American Giving Awards on NBC.
 She then traveled to North Carolina to make an appearance at Tribute to the Troops.